ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython.md

 For this example you will need:
 * Windows on Arm (ARM64) native machine with preinstalled `WindowsPerf` (both driver and `wperf` CLI tool).
-* `x64` build machine we will use to cross-build CPython for ARM64 target.
+* `x64` Windows build machine we will use to cross-build CPython for ARM64 target.
   * Pre-installed  [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/vs/).
 * Basic knowledge of `git` and `Python`.